France Bleu Pays d'Auvergne: 1974-1982: FR3 era

-1983-2000 - Radio France
+1983-2000: Radio France

 A meeting between the managers of FR3 Radio, Maurice Pourchon, President of the Regional Council and Yves Guillon, vice-president of the General Council, took place in July 1981.
 A few weeks later, a delegation of elected officials from Auvèrnhe met Michèle Cotta, president of Radio France at the time.
 It was decided that Radio Puy de Dôme be installed in Clermont-Ferrand, the year 1982 being devoted to budgetary questions, the search for premises and their fitting out.

 On 1 January 1983, Radio France declared its intention to support the local public service station.

 Broadcasting began under the name Radio Puy de Dôme on 19 April 1983, and then Radio France Puy de Dôme in 1986.

 Modern era

-Since the merger of the Radio France regional networks on 4 September 2000, into France Bleu, France Bleu Auvergne has been operating under its current format and name.
+Since the merger of the Radio France regional networks on 4 September 2000, into France Bleu, France Bleu Auvergne has been operating under its format and name until 6 January 2025.

+On 6 January 2025 into ici, ici Auvergne has been operating under its current format and name.

 Frequencies

-France Bleu Pays d'Auvergne is broadcast from 10 FM transmitters in Cantal and Puy de Dôme: two in Clermont-Ferrand, Aurillac, Allanche, Riom, La Bourboule, Mont-Dore, Ambert, Issoire, and Bourg-Lastic.
+Ici Pays d'Auvergne is broadcast from 10 FM transmitters in Cantal and Puy de Dôme: two in Clermont-Ferrand, Aurillac, Allanche, Riom, La Bourboule, Mont-Dore, Ambert, Issoire, and Bourg-Lastic.